csci344/spring2025/pages/syllabus.md

 * <a href="https://nodejs.org/en/" target="_blank">node.js</a> and <a href="https://www.npmjs.com/" target="_blank">npm</a>
 * <a href="https://www.python.org/downloads/" target="_blank">Python</a>
 * <a href="https://www.postgresql.org/" target="_blank">PostgreSQL</a>
-* <a href="https://devcenter.heroku.com/articles/heroku-cli" target="_blank">Heroku CLI</a>

-This software will also be installed on all of the classroom computers.

 ### Course References
 I have compiled a list of web-based reference materials on the course website: